 No-Bake Chocolate Almond Bars

-- delicious sweet and salted chocolate almond flavour
+- Delicious sweet and salted chocolate almond flavour.

-- great for a healthier homemade dessert option
+- Great for a healthier homemade dessert option.

-- dietary: vegan, gluten-free, can be sugar-free
+- Vegan, gluten-free, can be sugar-free.

 Ingredient Notes

-- oats – rolled oats or quick oats work
+- Oats: Rolled oats or quick oats work.

-- almonds – use plain, raw almonds with no added oil or salt, can be substituted with walnuts or pecans
+- Almonds: Use plain, raw almonds with no added oil or salt, can be substituted with walnuts or pecans.

-- nut butter – I love peanut butter in these but any nut or seed butter works!
+- Nut Butter: I love peanut butter in these but any nut or seed butter works!
 Use almond butter for a double whammy of almond or try tahini for a sesame twist.
 Just make sure it’s fairly drippy and not too dry.

-- dates – any variety works as long as they’re soft and moist (if not, you can soak them first), I like sayer or medjool best
+- Dates: Any variety works as long as they’re soft and moist (if not, you can soak them first), I like sayer or medjool best.

-- chocolate – any chocolate chips or dark chocolate works, I like Enjoy Life dark chocolate chips or any good dark chocolate
+- Chocolate: Any chocolate chips or dark chocolate works, I like Enjoy Life dark chocolate chips or any good dark chocolate.

 Step-by-Step Instructions

-Before You Start: It’s important to use soft, moist dates in this recipe.
+It’s important to use soft, moist dates in this recipe.
 If your dates are overly dry, soak them in hot water for 15 minutes then drain well before using in the recipe.
 It’s okay if they’re a bit wet when you add them to the recipe, just make sure you drain off any excess water.

-- Add the oats and almonds to a food processor and process into a grainy flour.
+Step 1: Add the oats and almonds to a food processor and process into a grainy flour.

-- Add the dates, peanut butter, cocoa powder and optional vanilla and salt.
+Step 2: Add the dates, peanut butter, cocoa powder and optional vanilla and salt.
 Blend into a thick sticky dough you can press between your fingers.
+If the dough seems too crumbly (can happen if your dates were too dry) add 1-2 tbsp warm water and process again.

-Line a 7 or 8 inch square baking pan with parchment paper so it sticks out over the sides of the pan.
+Step 3: Line a 7 or 8 inch square baking pan with parchment paper so it sticks out over the sides of the pan.
 Use your hands to firmly press the dough into the pan until flat.

-- Melt the chocolate using a double boiler or in the microwave in 15 to 20-second increments until completely smooth.
+Step 4: Melt the chocolate using a double boiler or in the microwave in 15 to 20-second increments until completely smooth.
+Stir the nut butter into the chocolate.
+Spread the chocolate over the bars and place in freezer until chocolate hardens.

 FAQs